Cambridgeshire (UK Parliament constituency): Boundaries

+Prior to 1885

 1290–1653, 1658-1885: The historic county of Cambridgeshire.
 (Although Cambridgeshire contained the borough of Cambridge, which elected two MPs in its own right, this was not excluded from the county constituency, and owning property within the borough could confer a vote at the county election.
 In the elections of 1830 and 1831, about an eighth of the votes cast for the county came from within Cambridge itself.
 The city of Ely also elected its own MPs in 1295.)

-1654–1658 The historic county was divided for the First and the Second Protectorate Parliaments, between the two-member Isle of Ely area and the four-member constituency consisting of the rest of the county.
+1654–1658: The historic county was divided for the First and the Second Protectorate Parliaments, between the two-member Isle of Ely area and the four-member constituency consisting of the rest of the county.